Lower regularity solutions of the biharmonic Schr\"odinger equation in a quarter plane

-Recently, the first and the second authors worked in this equation with the purpose to prove results of controllability.
-More precisely, they proved that on torus $\mathbb{T}$, the solution of the associated linear system \eqref{fourtha} is globally exponential stable, by using certain properties of propagation of compactness and regularity in Bourgain spaces.
-This property together with the local exact controllability ensures that fourth order nonlinear Schr\"odinger is globally exactly controllable, for more details see \cite{CaCa}.
+In addition to these works, the first and the second authors worked recently with the purpose to prove controllability results for the 4NLS.
+More precisely, they proved that the solutions of the associated linear system \eqref{fourtha} is globally exponentially stable in a periodic domain $\mathbb{T}$, by using certain properties of propagation of compactness and regularity in Bourgain spaces.
+Theses properties together with the local exact controllability ensure that fourth order nonlinear Schr\"odinger is globally exactly controllable, for details see \cite{CaCa}.

-In a recent work, \"Ozsari and Yolcu \cite{Ozsari} proposed that the system \eqref{fourtha}, without term $\partial^2_xu$, has an interesting physical point of view, more precisely, the model corresponds to a situation in which wave is generated from a fixed source such that it moves into the medium in one specific direction.
+In a recently work, \"Ozsari and Yolcu \cite{Ozsari} proposed the equation \eqref{fourtha} without the term $\partial^2_xu$.
+This system has an interesting physical point of view, precisely, the model corresponds to a situation in which wave is generated from a fixed source such that it moves into the medium in one specific direction.